gSchool/angular-11-curriculum/10-testing/02-test-types.md

 Integration testing is a step above unit testing.
 Use integration testing to verify that a group of components, methods or classes produce the expected output given a specific input.

 ### !callout-info
-As example, say our requirements are for an endpoint that:
+As an example, say our requirements are for an endpoint that:
 1. retrieves a list of measurements from a database
 2. converts the values from metric to standard
 3. sorts the list from largest to smallest

 Integration testing in not concerned with the inner workings of a single method.
-Instead, integration testing says, "If I query the endpoint for a list will it: retrieve, convert and sort as expected."
+Instead, integration testing says, "If I query the endpoint for a list it should retrieve, convert and sort as expected."
 ### !end-callout

 ## Other Types of Tests

 Regression, Smoke, Alpha, Beta, System, Stress & Performance are all different types of testing used for specific use cases.
-Keep in mind that at times the different testing methodologies can be used, combined or altered depending on the task and requirements at that time.
+Keep in mind that at times the different testing methodologies can be used, combined or altered depending on the tasks and/or requirements at that time.